 No one experiences autism spectrum disorder the same way as someone else.
-Understanding the signs, symptoms and side effects of autism spectrum disorder is a key component toward starting the recovery journey.
+Understanding the signs, symptoms, and side effects of autism spectrum disorder is a key component toward finding help.

 Learn about autism spectrum disorder